Share your Stories

 • My Home province and its housing issues

-by arthur irving, about 7 years ago
+by arthur irving, over 7 years ago

 I live in Halifax's and our Province has a system where the people from here are allowed less that the new people coming to live here from other countries.